 - He is a good man. = He is a man of good taste.

-Adverbial phrase: When a group of words works as an adverb is called as an adverbial phrase.
+Adverbial phrase: When a group of words works as an adverb is called an adverbial phrase.

 – He came in a hurry.
 (In a hurry= hurriedly).
 Hurriedly is an adjective.

 – The athlete runs at a great speed.
-Underlined part is an adjective phrase.
+The underlined part is an adjective phrase.

-Prepositional phrase: When a group of words works as a preposition is called as an prepositional phrase.
+Prepositional phrase: When a group of words works as a preposition is called a prepositional phrase.

 - He sacrificed his life for the sake of his country.